 My mission is to use storytelling to accurately represent our diverse communities, illuminate public information and hold power to account.
 Some of my most memorable work includes a series looking at sexual assault complaints against Waterloo regional police.

 I have a Masters of Journalism from the University of British Columbia and a BA Honours in human geography from Simon Fraser University.
 In 2017, I spent a year investigating Beijing’s educational crisis with migrants for the Toronto Star and Global Reporting Centre.

-I’m a proud recipient of this year’s Joan Donaldson CBC News Scholarship, as well as the Jack Webster Foundation Student Journalism Award in 2015.
+I’m a proud recipient of the Joan Donaldson CBC News Scholarship in 2017, as well as the Jack Webster Foundation Student Journalism Award in 2015.